Mizoram Jobs : Mizoram University Recruitment 2025

 Applications are invited for recruitment of various teaching positions or jobs in Mizoram University.

-Mizoram University is inviting applications from eligible candidates for recruitment to the posts or jobs of Guest Faculty in the Department of Electrical Engineering.
+Mizoram University is inviting applications from eligible candidates for recruitment to the posts or jobs of Guest Faculty in the Department of Planning & Architecture to teach Bachelor of Architecture (B. Arch) for the session August-December 2025.
 Mizoram University came into being under an Act of Parliament (No. 8 of 2000) and it altogether became functional from 2nd July, 2001.
 The University is at Aizawl, the capital city of Mizoram and is spread over 978.1988 acres in an area on the outskirts of the city.
 Prior to the existence of Mizoram University, the North-Eastern Hill University (NEHU) with headquarters at Shillong was operating a campus in Mizoram.
 Headed by a Pro-Vice Chancellor, the then Mizoram Campus of NEHU consisted of seven Post-Graduate Departments, namely, Economics, Education, English, Forestry, Mizo, Psychology and Public Administration.
-During the last 22 years of its existence, Mizoram University has made considerable progress in terms of infrastructure, academic programmes, manpower and support services.
+During the last 22 years of its existence, Mizoram University saw considerable progress in terms of infrastructure, academic programmes, manpower and support services.
 Mizoram University got accreditation of ‘A’ grade under NAAC in 2014 and 2019.
-It was also awarded ISO Certification in 2018.
+It also got ISO Certification in 2018.
 The University got the ranking as one of the top 100 Universities in India.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!